AbyssWaIker/Currency-Converter-Microsevice-/readme.md

 8. >cargo build && cargo run

 # How to use it?
-- To convert money send post request to localhost:3000/convert with request like
+- To convert money send a post request to localhost:3000/convert with request like
   - >{ "from":"USD", "to":"UAH", "sum":1.0 }
 - To get list of currencies in correct format open localhost:3000 (or send a get request there)